eshleebien/til/docker/signal-handling.md

 ```

 The ```exec``` command allows us to execute a command that completely replaces the current process.
-In our first version of run.sh, the current process is the actual bash script so it is the PID 1.
+In our first version of run.sh, the current process is the actual bash script.
+Therefore, it is the PID 1.
 It then created a child process for the python application.

-This ```exec``` command replaces that parent process making the python application to be the PID 1 instead.
+This ```exec``` command replaces that current process making the python application to be the PID 1 instead.

 Now build and run it then run ```ps```.
 ```bash